Minimax (TV channel)

 Minimax is a European pay television channel aimed at children, headquartered in Hungary, and broadcasting to 11 Central European countries.
 The channel was also broadcast in Spain from 1994 to 1998 and Poland from 1999 to 2004.
 Minimax's policy goals include edutainment and non-violent programs.

 As of 2018, the channel runs 24 hours a day.
 Previously, from 1995 though 2017, Minimax timeshared with Sportmanía, Musicmax, Game One, ITV Hungary, M+, Cool, Animax that used to broadcast more mature and violent cartoons, including anime and C8 over the years.

-As the channel broadcasts in multiple countries in multiple languages with the same schedule (except commercial advertisements), program trailers and other presentation elements did not feature written information from 2004 to 2021, On 01.07.2004 to 19.02.2006, On 20.02.2006 to 22.03.2013, On 23.03.2013 to 30.06.2021, however, they started being rolled out again.
+As the channel broadcasts in multiple countries in multiple languages with the same schedule (except commercial advertisements), program trailers and other presentation elements did not feature written information between 2004 to 2021; however, they started being rolled out again.

 Although most of its foreign show broadcasting is in the language it usually broadcasts in, the on-screen text are kept in their original language.